nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both Dengue Hotspot Tracker data and user preference data in csv format, and read them back into corresponding objects.
-* inherits from both `DengueHotspotTrackerStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `DengueHotspotStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).
 * temporarily saves `DengueHotspotTracker` data while the app is running, for `undo` and `redo` commands.

 ### Common classes